Live your Unitarian Universalist values out loud. Make your year-end gift today!

 Outside of the UU-universe, yet quite friendly to our perspective, Neopagan priest, author, and scholar Isaac Bonewits has described a common worship pattern consisting of five phases in Neopagan Rites: A Guide to Creating Public Rituals that Work.

 Any and all of these approaches can help those who weave worship better understand what it is that they are doing and why it is that they are doing it—both crucial in understanding how to go about doing it well.
 There are many resources that can take you deeper in your understanding of the theory and practice of the worship arts.
-And that's what the Office of Worship and Music Resources is all about—"discovering, developing, and disseminating the resources needed to deepen the experience of worship in our congregations."

 For more information contact worshipweb @ uua.org.